rustfoundation/foundation.rust-lang.org/news/rustconf-2024-what-to-expect.md

 ---
-title: 'RustConf 2024: What to Expect'
+title: 'What's in Store at RustConf 2024'
 byline: Rust Foundation Team
 description: 'RustConf 2024 is less than a month away.
 Here is what to expect. '
 date: 2024-08-21T12:00:00Z